-&lt;sup>4This parameter shall not lead to shutdown of gas supply for single-fuel gas engines.
-Applicable for dual-fuel gas engines only.
-Only for the case of 3 valves activation, as specified in 9.5.4.4.
-If the duct is protected by inert gas (refer to 9.5.5.1.1), then loss of inert gas pressure shall lead to the same actions, as specified in this table.
-Valves specified in 9.5.4.1.
+4 This parameter shall not lead to shutdown of gas supply for single-fuel gas engines.
+Applicable for dual-fuel gas engines

+6 If the duct is protected by inert gas (refer to 9.5.5.1.1), then loss of inert gas pressure shall lead to the same actions, as specified in this table.

+7 Valves specified in 9.5.4.1